-All documents to be filed in either appellate court shall be headed by a caption.
+Documents shall be headed by a caption.
 The caption contains: the number to be assigned the case by the clerk; the Judicial District from which the case arises; the appellate court to whose attention the document is addressed; the style of the case showing the names of all parties to the action, except as provided by Rule 42; the county from which the case comes; the indictment or docket numbers of the case below (in records on appeal and in motions and petitions in the cause filed prior to the filing of the record); and the title of the document.
 The caption shall be placed beginning at the top margin of a cover page and again on the first textual page of the document.

-(SUPREME COURT OF NORTH CAROLINA) (or) (NORTH CAROLINA COURT OF APPEALS)
+No (Number) DISTRICT (or) NORTH CAROLINA) URT OF APPEALS)

-STATE OF NORTH CAROLINA )

-or )

-(Name of Plaintiff) ) From (Name) County
+STATE OF NORTH CAROLINA or (Name of Plaintiff) v ) ) ) ) From (Name) County No

-)

-V ) No

-)

-(Name of Defendant) )
+(Name of Defendant) ,

 (TITLE OF DO CUMENT)

+k